mvolkmann/blog/src/oci-smalltalk-article.md

 This is referred to as the "World".
 Clicking the World opens the World menu.
 Click "Open" to see a submenu of windows that can be opened inside the World.
-We will look at three of these: Workspace, Transcript, and Browser.
+We will look at three of these:
+Workspace, Browser, Message Names, and Transcript.

-Open a Workspace, enter the expressions shown in the following screenshot.
+Open a Workspace and enter the expressions shown in the following screenshot.

 <img alt="Cuis Smalltalk Workspace session"
   src="/blog/assets/cuis-workspace-session.png?v={{pkg.version}}"
-  style="width: 40%">
+  style="width: 50%">

 There are shortcut keys for many actions.
 In macOS, these use the command key (cmd).